sdacunha/mlh-localhost-feed/README.md

 # Stack decision process
 Usually, I would use React and any backend framework from Rails, NodeJS, and Spring.
-However, in the context of a sample app used to teach, fragmenting the app only added complexity that could confused many beginners.
+However, in the context of a sample app used to teach, fragmenting the app only added complexity that could confuse many beginners.
-Since most of the MLH samples are built with Python or Javascript, I decided to use NodeJS, since it is popular (especially in the hackathon community, I myself created a backend at a hackathon in NodeJS, just since the setup is very easy and painless).
+Since most of the MLH samples are built with Python or Javascript, I decided to use NodeJS, since it is a popular javascript framework (especially in the hackathon community, I myself created a backend at a hackathon in NodeJS, just since the setup is very easy and painless).
 I tried to keep the code as simple, descriptive and readable as possible.

 # Setting up